djangraw/GazeVisToolbox/README.md

 # GazeVisToolbox

-MATLAB functions and GUIs for the visulization of eye tracking data, especially that acquired with EyeLink and SMI trackers.
+MATLAB functions and GUIs for the visualization of eye tracking data, especially those acquired with EyeLink and SMI trackers.

 Depends on some helper scripts from https://github.com/djangraw/EegAndEye .